 FSANZ undertook a literature review to inform the development of risk management options for a pregnancy warning label on packaged alcoholic beverages.
-The literature review covered the period from November 2008 to July 2019.
-This period starts from the end of the search date for the FSANZ commissioned literature review by Wilkinson et al. (2009).
-The review was not limited to peer-reviewed papers, but includes studies from the grey literature, primarily government and non-government organisation (NGO) commissioned reports, as these are highly relevant to Australia and New Zealand populations.
-A total of 46 studies were included in the review.
+The literature review covered the period from November 2008 to July 2019; being the period from the end of the search for the FSANZ commissioned literature review by Wilkinson et al. (2009).
+The review was not limited to peer-reviewed papers, but also includes reports from the grey literature, primarily government and non-government organisation (NGO) commissioned studies, as these are highly relevant to Australia and New Zealand populations.
+A total of 47 studies were included in the review.

 We adopted the framework of Argo and Main (2004) to summarise relevant information.
 They identify five dimensions of warning label effectiveness: attention; reading and comprehension, recall, judgement, and behavioural compliance.
-We have discussed attention and recall together in this review.
+Attention and recall are discussed together in this review.

-Attention
+Attention and recall